Trupanion supports animal welfare non-profits

-Trupanion policyholders donated over $93,000 to animal charities in 2013 via our pet charity program.
-This program allows pet owners the opportunity to give back to their communities and help animals in need by adding an additional dollar to their monthly premium.
+Trupanion members have donated over $85,000 to animal welfare non-profits so far in 2018 through our philanthropic program, TruGiving.
+This program allows pet owners the opportunity to give back to their communities and help animals in need by adding an additional dollar to their monthly payment.
 100% of this donation goes to their selected charity, listed below.
 Learn more about Trupanion’s philanthropic work on our TruGiving page.

 American Humane Association